16

 But if you’re stuck between two different bikes, the console may be the tie breaker for ya.

-More advanced monitors are compatible with wireless chest strap heart rate monitors- definitely something you should consider if you like to track your heart rate.
+More advanced consoles are compatible with wireless chest strap heart rate monitors- definitely something you should consider if you like to track your heart rate.

 A lot of cycles don’t come with preprogrammed workouts, but some do of course.
 If you want a bike with workouts included, know that it’s possible to find them.